Robot-Theater-Electronics/francesca/README.md

 ## troubleshooting ##

 #### the clients are not connecting to the server? ####
-  - Make sure the ip settings in the config.ini file is that of the machine running the server
+  - Make sure the performance router is ON and the computer running the server is connected to it
-  - Make sure the server has no firewall blocking the connections
+  - Make sure the computer running the server has no firewall blocking the connections